sumup-oss/collector/README.md

 But again, over time this can tightly couple our component implementation with the analytics usage, and the more fields you need to overwrite, the harder it is to reason about the current state of the context, and that's where Collector can help you!

-Collector was built to easily track user-interactions with high granularity.
+Collector was built to track user-interactions with high granularity.
 Using an agnostic event schema you can serve different tracking purposes with it.
 Consider the same example using Collector:

 ```jsx
 import React from 'react';